Alphaopen/alphalogic_api/docs/alphalogic_api.rst

 ::
    alarm = MajorEvent(('where', unicode), ('when', datetime.datetime), ('why', long))

-| The possible value type are:
+| The possible value types of the event arguments are:
 * unicode – used for string data,
 * datetime.datetime – used for date and time,
 * long – for integer values,